jeffrey82221/resume_revision/2024_resume.md

 **Goal**

 1. Reduce the data update latency and increase the overall throughout.
-2. Refactor the data pipeline architecture to enhance the data lineage explainabity for easier data usage governance.
+2. Refactor the architecture to enhance the data lineage explainabity for easier data governance.
-3. Enhance the integration testing workflow to enhance development team's SQL code delivery efficiency and quality.
+3. Enhance the integration testing workflow to facilitate team's code delivery efficiency and quality.

 ### Prototyping and Product Landing of Graph Data Service
 **2023/1-2023/12**